 When is a Decision Rendered on an EEOC Complaint?

 The EEOC investigation process can take varying amounts of time depending on the amount of material that needs to be gathered and reviewed by the EEOC investigator.
 When the investigation is complete, the EEOC will issue either a “no cause” or “probable cause” decision.

 A “no cause” finding indicates that the investigator found no reason to believe that unlawful discrimination has taken place.
 If the EEOC issues a “probable cause” finding, the investigator has found a good reason to believe that unlawful discrimination has occurred.
 The EEOC will schedule a conciliation between the parties in an attempt to resolve the case without filing a lawsuit.
 If the conciliation does not resolve the matter, you will receive a Right to Sue letter which requires that you file your discrimination lawsuit against your employer within 90 days.

-Philadelphia Employment Law Attorneys at Sidney L. Gold & Associates Assist in Navigating the EEOC Claims Handling Process
+Philadelphia Employment Lawyers at Sidney L. Gold & Associates Assist in Navigating the EEOC Claims Handling Process

-The experienced Philadelphia employment law attorneys at Sidney L. Gold & Associates have been handling cases before the EEOC for over 30 years.
-Our dedicated EEOC attorneys assist individuals who have suffered workplace discrimination at all stages of the EEOC claims handling process including mediations, fact finding conferences, investigations and conciliations.
+The experienced Philadelphia employment lawyers at Sidney L. Gold & Associates have been handling cases before the EEOC for over 30 years.
+Our dedicated EEOC lawyers assist individuals who have suffered workplace discrimination at all stages of the EEOC claims handling process including mediations, fact finding conferences, investigations and conciliations.

 The law offices of Sidney L. Gold & Associates are conveniently located in Center City, Philadelphia to serve individuals throughout Pennsylvania and New Jersey.
 Call us today at 215-569-1999 to schedule a free confidential consultation or contact us online.